 I couldn’t help myself with this one.
 I’m sitting at my desk researching some personal finance topics when I ran into this one article from Howard Dayton (go look him up).
 In this article, he talks about his beliefs on women in the workplace.
 Now, mind you this is a reference I pulled from the book “Your Money Counts.”
 The biblical guide to earning, spending, saving, investing, giving and getting out of debt.

 He starts off by giving us some revolutionary facts about a women’s circumstances on working; I won’t spoil them for you, so please read this book if you’re curious.
 He then throws in a little sentence about a study Stanford University did on women who worked and who were also dedicated to their housework.
 The study says the women who worked full-time jobs and came home to clean worked over 70-80 hours a week.
 He then insinuated that women should be at home when her children were home as a result.

 Now I know and understand that a lot of people agree with this train of thought, especially here in the South.
 My mother worked 80 + hours week, most weeks.
 I was a latchkey kid growing up.

 My parents both owned and operated a travel agency after my dad got laid off from Coke.
 I’m sure they weren’t planning this path but took the responsibility of providing for the family.
 My mother was the manager, while my father took care of the admin and finances.

 I witnessed at an early age the power of hard work & initiative.
 I learned early about the sacrifices that were made and benefits of having both parents who worked.
 From a provisional standpoint, all bases were covered; we had food, lived in a nice house, etc., etc. But it wasn’t all roses and sunshine.
-I got in a lot of trouble, and when my parents came home, they brought the office drama with them.
+I got into a lot of trouble, and when my parents came home, they brought the office drama with them.
 It wasn’t easy, but we made things work.